Dataset Dynamics via Gradient Flows in Probability Space: Technical Background

-} The main appeal of this distance is that it is valid even if the label sets of the two data sets are non-overlapping, or if there is no explicit known correspondence between them (\eg digits to letters).
-It achieves this through a purely geometric treatment of features and labels.

-\subsection{Gradient flows}
+\subsection{Gradient Flows}

 Consider a functional $F: \cX \rightarrow \R$ and a point $x_0 \in \cX$.
 A \textit{gradient flow} is an absolutely continuous curve $x(t)$ that evolves from $x_0$ in the direction of steepest descent of $F$.
 When $\cX$ is Hilbertian and $F$ is sufficiently smooth, its gradient flow can be succinctly expressed as the solution of a differential equation $x'(t) = - \nabla F(x(t))$ with initial condition $x(0)=x_0$.
-Various approaches to discretize this equation yield popular gradient descent schemes, such as momentum and acceleration \citep{su2016differential, wilson2016lyapunov, scieur2017integration}.
+Different discretizations of this equation yield popular gradient descent schemes, such as momentum and acceleration \citep{su2016differential, wilson2016lyapunov}.